ReSQueing Parallel and Private Stochastic Convex Optimization: Introduction

+Qualitatively, optimality of the bound \eqref{eq:opt_err_dp} shows that there is no statistical cost of privacy when the number of samples $n$ is large enough, as the solver relies less on any specific sample.
+A natural first step towards developing optimal private SCO algorithms is to ask a similar qualitative question regarding their computational guarantees.
+Concretely, given enough samples $n$, can we develop statistically-optimal SCO algorithms which only query $\approx n$ sample gradients?

-\paragraph{Our results.} The main result of Section~\ref{sec:subproblem} is a new private SCO algorithm, which achieves the error bound \eqref{eq:opt_err_dp} up to logarithmic factors with an improved gradient query complexity.
-Our guarantee is formally stated in Theorem~\ref{thm:DP-SCO} and summarized in Table~\ref{tab:general_SCO} and Figure~\ref{fig:compare_result}.
-Omitting logarithmic factors, our gradient query complexity is
+\paragraph{Our results.} In Section~\ref{sec:subproblem}, we develop the first private SCO algorithm with this aforementioned computational guarantee.
+Our algorithm achieves the error bound \eqref{eq:opt_err_dp} up to logarithmic factors, as well as a new gradient query complexity.
+Our result is formally stated in Theorem~\ref{thm:DP-SCO} and summarized in Table~\ref{tab:general_SCO} and Figure~\ref{fig:compare_result}.
+Up to logarithmic factors, our gradient query complexity is